Regal Cinemas: Regal Cinemas

 Regal Cinemas was established in 1989 in Knoxville, Tennessee, with Mike Campbell as CEO.
 Its first location was the Searstown Cinema in Titusville, Florida.
 Regal began to grow at a rapid pace, opening larger cinemas in suburban areas.
 Many of these contained a "premium" café (later called Cafe Del Moro) and a more upscale look than typical theaters of the time.

 Regal Cinemas embarked on a large-scale expansion throughout the decade, acquiring smaller chains as well as building new, more modern multiplexes.
-Its largest acquisition during this original period was the 1998 combination of it and Act III Theatres, which followed an acquisition of both chains by Kohlberg Kravis Roberts, although it had acquired some smaller chains as well in the mid-1990s, including the original Cobb Theatres, RC Theatres, and Cleveland-based National Theatre Corp.
+Its largest acquisition during this original period was the 1998 combination of Regal Cinemas and Act III Theatres, following the purchase of both chains by Kohlberg Kravis Roberts, although Regal had also acquired some smaller chains in the mid-1990s, including the original Cobb Theatres, RC Theatres, and Cleveland-based National Theatre Corp.

 By 2001, Regal was over-extended, and went into Chapter 11 bankruptcy.
 It became the namesake for the theater chain in which it would be merged into with the Edwards and United Artists theaters.